openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

-#openFrameworks project structure and setup
+#OF structure

 *by [Roy Mcdonald](http://macrobio.cl/)*

-Now that you've learned the basics of C++ in Chapter 2, let's get into openFrameworks (I'll refer to it as OF from now on).
-Chapter 1 talks about OF in very abstract and conceptual manner, which is really useful for understanding the design of the OF environment.
-It's really important to read Chapter 1 if you haven't yet.
+Let's get into openFrameworks (I'll refer to it as OF from now on).
+The philosophy chapter talks about OF in very abstract and conceptual manner, which is really useful for understanding the design of the OF environment.
+Now, let's take a look at what the OF download looks like.

 I have found that it is very useful to explain OF by making analogies to cooking.
 Coding and cooking have a lot of things in common, and most people are familiar with the act of cooking.
 In this chapter, I'll be drawing connections between processes and terminology in cooking and openFrameworks.